District of Columbia City Hall: Prominent cases

 Many famous cases were tried at the Old City Hall while it was a U.S. courthouse.
 Former Tennessee Governor and then Cherokee representative Sam Houston, was tried and convicted for assaulting a member of Congress (Ohio Rep. William Stanbery) after he slandered Houston in a speech on the House of Representatives floor in 1832.
-Richard Lawrence, the failed assassin of 7th President Andrew Jackson, (the first assassination attempt against an American chief executive) was tried on the site in 1835 under District of Columbia prosecuting attorney Francis Scott Key, (1779–1843), and was sentenced to a mental institution.
+Richard Lawrence, the failed assassin of 7th President Andrew Jackson, (the first assassination attempt against an American President) was tried on the site in 1835 under District of Columbia prosecuting attorney Francis Scott Key, (1779–1843), and was sentenced to a mental institution.
 The Old City Hall was the scene of a fugitive slave trial known as the "Pearl incident," which was the largest single escape by slaves attempted in U.S. history.
 Two men were convicted in 1848 of attempting to free more than 70 slaves by sailing them from Washington, D.C. down the Potomac River then up the Chesapeake Bay.
-The building was the site of the 1867 trial of John Surratt, an alleged conspirator in the assassination of Abraham Lincoln who was later acquitted.
+The building was the site of the 1867 trial of John Surratt, one of the alleged conspirators in the assassination of Abraham Lincoln who was later acquitted.
 In 1882, Charles J. Guiteau, the assassin of President James A. Garfield, was convicted at the courthouse.